emre/conqueue/README.markdown

 ```

-Client script that puts jobs to the worker
+Client script that puts jobs to the worker:

 ``` python
 from conqueue.conqueue import Conqueue